DmitrySadovnikov/code-archaeology/README.md

 - [Prolog Setup](prolog/README.md)

 ## Task
-- **Understand the Code**: Review the program and understand how it calculates the shortest distance between cities.
+- **Understand the Code**: Review the programs and understand their logic.
-- **Identify Ahmose's Mistake**: Look for any logical errors or inefficiencies in the code.
+- **Identify Mistakes**: Look for logical errors or inefficiencies in the code.
 - **Refactor the Code**: Improve the code's readability and maintainability.
 Consider adding comments or simplifying the logic.
-- **Write Tests**: Create unit tests to ensure the program works correctly for different inputs.
+- **Write Tests**: Create unit tests to ensure the programs work correctly for different inputs.